CognitiveScale/cortex-enterprise/README.md

 3. Click "provision" in the list.
 4. Click "Containers" in the near left panel.
 An the top left monitor the "Number of Restarts".
 You will need to click _Refresh_ periodically to monitor this.

-If your deployment has >5 restarts, it is likely to fail.
-You should abort the process, return to the Resource Groups list, find the groups associated with the your Resource Group and delete them.
+If your deployment shows restarts  > 5, it is likely to fail.
+You may abort the process, return to the Resource Groups list, find the groups associated with the your Resource Group and delete them.
 (Click the three dots on the far right to expose the Delete function.)

 Additionally, you can monitor the provisioning logs after the "provision" item has been created in your Resource Group container.
 To monitor the logs, either click the **Logs** link in the Azure UI on the PROVISION page.
 You need to scroll to follow the progress of the logs